-Click Control Panel -> Hardware and Sound -> Realtek HD Audio Manager under Windows System group in All apps.
+Click Start -> Windows System -> Control Panel -> Hardware and Sound -> Realtek HD Audio Manager.

 When you first launch the Realtek HD Audio Manager, you can see two device tabs.
 Speakers is the default output device.
-Microphone is the default input device.
+Microphone Array is the default input device.
 To change the default device, click the Set Default Device button under the chosen device tab.